I read here that they tested the genes of Icelandic women and found that 60% of Icelandic Women are of Scottish descent.

 *This paper took about ten minutes to recall as it was a speech I knew by heart.
 Writing it was done in my spare time and that part took about 45 minutes spread out over two days.
 (I have corrected it since I wrote it and added about five sentences.
 Three are in the next footnote.)

 **The English women were used to possessive men, including fathers, who did not even want their daughters to have female friends.
-This is how they would escape briefly and of course being at night they would get lost (that is when they visited their friends).
-It took a few months for English wives to accept that no Viking man cared if they had friends as it was not their business as long as they slept only in their bed at night.
+This became a habit and it was why they would escape briefly and of course being at night they would get lost (that is when they visited their friends).
+It took a few months for English wives to accept the fact that no Viking husband cared if they had friends as it was not their business as long as they slept only in their bed at night.

 © 2003 John Pinil